mstocco/mariostoc.co/content/traininglog/20220501-ironman2022-17weeksout.md

 Complete shit show at the pool today.
 Another swim club has booked lanes until August and there is no way to be productive after 0615.
 I left a complaint at reception on the way out.

-I rode easy for an hour and a bit from town, to King George Terrace, along the waterfront before heading out to The Nest Café.
-I picked up a snack then headed home just before the rain starts (again).
+I rode easy for an hour-ish, to _King George Terrace_, along the waterfront, then out to _The Nest Café_.
+I picked up a snack then headed home just before the rain returned.

 Ankle (right) is less tender this morning and my lower back is tight too.